kreativ-anders/kirby-memberkit/README.md

 > Same!
 [Stripe Customer Portal](https://stripe.com/blog/billing-customer-portal) rules all of it!

-For debug purpose only it is possible to cancel a subscription by simply redirecting to a URL.
+For debug purpose only it is possible to cancel a subscription by simply redirecting to an URL.

 ````php
 $cancel_url = $kirby->user()->getStripeCancelURL();